Living on Campus

 Offering a total capacity to accommodate 2,317 residents, Penn's high-rise residence halls welcome guests to apartment-style living with breathtaking views of the city, in attractive accommodations offering wall-to-wall carpeting, air-conditioning, private bathrooms and many with kitchens.
 SAAST students may live in any one of the following residence halls: Sansom Place West, Rodin, Harnwell, Harrison College Houses.

 SAAST participants dine at 1920s Commons, Houston Market or at the College House dining halls.
 Penn dining halls feature an all-you-can-eat menu, as well as an early-day menu.

-Students with special dietary needs can be accommodated.
+Students with special dietary needs can be accommodated, however, the offerings may be limited due to the summer schedule.
 For more information, please contact the SAAST office at firstname.lastname@example.org.